pivotal/docs-tap/convention-service/about.md

 ## Troubleshooting

-Convention Controller is a Kubernetes operator and can be deployed in a cluster with other components.
+Convention controller is a Kubernetes operator and can be deployed in a cluster with other components.
 If you have trouble, refer to the [Troubleshooting guide](./troubleshooting.md).